-defined by sending the isomorphism classes of del Pezzo pair $(X,C)$ of degree $d$ to the $O(\Lambda)$-orbit of period point of its associate K3 surface with anti-involution $(Y,\tau)$. \end{pro} \begin{proof} This follows \cite[Theorem 4.2]{AEH} directly. \end{proof} Now we are going to determine the image of $\cF_\rho -P_d$, at least the divisors in $\cF_\rho -P_d$.
-Usually, $\cF_\rho -P_d$ will consist of so-called Heegner divisors.
-To do so, let's first recall the theory of the Heegner divisors on locally symmetric varieties.
-It will be also used in later sections.
+defined by sending the isomorphism classes of a del Pezzo pair $(X,C)$ of degree $d$ to the $O(\Lambda)$-orbit of the period point of its associated K3 surface with anti-involution $(Y,\tau)$. \end{pro} \begin{proof} This follows from \cite[Theorem 4.2]{AEH} directly. \end{proof}